kristofvc/ListBundle/README.md

 This bundle is used for rendering a list of objects.
 After setting up a configuration for your list, you can sort columns, filter items and view paginated data.

+Features include:

+- Building a list of objects
+- Render this list in twig
+- Sort columns
+- Filter your list of objects
+- Add actions that can be executed per object

 Documentation
 -------------